-7.3.7 Short-Circuit Protection and Automatic Recovery Feature
+7.3.6 Short-Circuit Protection And Automatic Recovery Feature

-TPA3113D2 has protection from overcurrent conditions caused by a short circuit on the output stage.
+TPA3112D2 has protection from over-current conditions caused by a short circuit on the output stage.
 The short circuit protection fault is reported on the FAULT pin as a low state.
-The amplifier outputs are switched to a Hi-Z state when the short-circuit protection latch is engaged.
+The amplifier outputs are switched to a Hi-Z state when the short circuit protection latch is engaged.
 The latch can be cleared by cycling the SD pin through the low state.

-If automatic recovery from the short-circuit protection latch is desired, connect the FAULT pin directly to the SD pin.
-This allows the FAULT pin function to automatically drive the SD pin low which clears the short-circuit protection latch.
+If automatic recovery from the short circuit protection latch is desired, connect the FAULT pin directly to the SD pin.
+This will allow the FAULT pin function to automatically drive the SD pin low which will clear the short circuit protection latch.

-7.3.8 Thermal Protection
+7.3.7 Thermal Protection

-Thermal protection on the TPA3113D2 prevents damage to the device when the internal die temperature exceeds 150°C. There is a ±15°C tolerance on this trip point from device to device.
-When the die temperature exceeds the thermal set point, the device enters into the shutdown state and the outputs are disabled.
+Thermal protection on the TPA3112D1 prevents damage to the device when the internal die temperature exceeds 150°C. There is a ±15°C tolerance on this trip point from device to device.
+Once the die temperature exceeds the thermal set point, the device enters into the shutdown state and the outputs are disabled.
 This is not a latched fault.
 The thermal fault is cleared once the temperature of the die is reduced by 15°C. The device begins normal operation at this point with no external system interaction.